0xpr03/yamba/README.md

 # License
-Copyright © 2018-2019 by Aron Heinecke, Tristan Schönhals, Oliver Habersetzer
+Copyright © 2018-2019 by the yamba authors
 under the [GPLv3](LICENSE)
 see COPYRIGHT for full details